School of Mathematics Teaching

 Progress You have fulfilled all requirements.

-Conditional progression You should discuss your situation with your Personal Tutor or the Student Support team.
+Conditional progression You should discuss your situation with your Student Adviser or Academic Cohort Lead.
 It may be more sensible to retake some courses next year with the aim of progressing in a year's time so as to avoid having to take more than 120 credits.
 This is particularly the case if you are missing more than 20 credits.
 It may also mean that you cannot progress in your current degree programme but could progress if you change.

 No progression, repeat needed You do not have sufficient credits to progress but you have an opportunity to obtain the requisite credits next year with a view to progressing in a year's time.
-You should discuss your options with your Personal Tutor and/or the Student Support Team.
+You should discuss your options with your Student Adviser or Academic Cohort Lead.

 Progression decision deferred, information needed The board needs further information to make a decision.

-For any other Progression Board Decision, please contact your Personal Tutor or the Student Support team to discuss.
+For any other Progression Board Decision, please contact your Student Adviser or Academic Cohort Lead to discuss.